Father lunges at Larry Nassar in court before being restrained

 Margraves is the father of Lauren and Madison Margraves, two young women who had spoken emotionally about how Nassar abused them just before their father addressed the court.
 A statement from Morgan Margraves, his third daughter, was read at Nassar's sentencing in neighboring Ingham County last month.

-Margraves was brought back into the court in handcuffs during a lunch break, and he apologized to the court.
+Margraves was detained for a possible contempt of court proceeding, according to Eaton County Sheriff's Office.
+He was brought back into the court in handcuffs during a lunch break, and he apologized to the court.
 He said he acted out because he did not know beforehand what his daughters were going to say and because Nassar was shaking his head "like it didn't happen."

 "I lost control.
-I apologize a hundred times," Margraves said.
+I apologize a hundred times," Margraves told the court.
 "I'm definitely calmed down.
 I'm embarrassed.
 I'm not here to upstage my daughters.
 I'm here to help them heal."

 Judge Cunningham agreed to release him without a fine or punishment "given the circumstances of the case," she said, but still affirmed that he acted inappropriately.